Things to do and Dining Out

 As Britain’s only Coastal National Park, Pembrokeshire is beautiful even in the winter.

-You can join the coast path by walking up the lane, turn left onto the road and then take the 1st bridle path on your left – just follow the path down the valley to the coastal road (turn right up the hill to the village of Trefin with a pub and coffee shop) or left to the small rocky beach.
-It is a picturesque inlet and is sheltered from the prevailing winds which make it ideal for a picnic and watching the kayakers.
+You can join the coast path by walking up our lane, turn left onto the road and then take the 1st bridle path on your left – just follow the path down the valley to the coastal road (turn right up the hill to the pretty village of Trefin with a pub and coffee shop) or left and follow the stream down to the small rocky cove.
+It is a picturesque inlet beside the ruin of a grain mill, tucked between two high cliffs and is sheltered from the prevailing winds which make it ideal for a picnic and watching the kayakers.

 The Pembrokeshire Coast Path